elkuku/test-vitepress/docs/3-the-calculation.md

 ```

 To make things easy we assume that these geolines are straight lines.
 This is not correct and may lead to some error for long polylines.
-But it safes a bunch of calculation stuff and most people won't hardly ever recognize it.
+But it saves a bunch of calculation stuff and most people won't hardly ever recognize it.
 "closedPoint" calculates the point on the line a to b which is closest to x.
 "distance2" returns the squared 2d-distance between two points.